-- 3.3 Expenditure from reserves can only be authorised by the Council. - 3.4 Reserves should not be held to fund ongoing expenditure.
+- 3.3 Expenditure from reserves can only be authorised by the Council. - 3.4 Reserves should not be held to fund on-going expenditure.
 This would be unsustainable as, at some point, the reserves would be exhausted.
 To the extent that reserves are used to meet short term funding gaps, they must be replenished in the following year.
-However, earmarked reserves that have been used to meet a specific liability would not need to be replenished, having served the purpose for which they were originally established. - 3.5 All earmarked reserves are recorded on a central schedule held by the Responsible Financial Officer which lists the various earmarked reserves and the purpose for which they are held. - 3.6 Reviewing the Council's Financial Risk Assessment is part of the budgeting and year end accounting procedures and identifies planned and unplanned expenditure items and thereby indicates an appropriate level of Reserves.
+However, earmarked reserves that have been used to meet a specific liability would not need to be replenished, having served the purpose for which they were originally established. - 3.5 All Earmarked Reserves are recorded on a central schedule held by the Responsible Financial Officer which lists the various Earmarked Reserves and the purpose for which they are held. - 3.6 Reviewing the Council's Financial Risk Assessment is part of the budgeting and year end accounting procedures and identifies planned and unplanned expenditure items and thereby indicates an appropriate level of Reserves.

-4. General Reserves
+4 General Reserves

-- 4.1 The level of general reserves is a matter of judgement and so this policy does not attempt to prescribe a blanket level.
+- 4.1 The level of General Reserves is a matter of judgement and so this policy does not attempt to prescribe a blanket level.
 The primary means of building general reserves will be through an allocation from the annual budget.
-This will be in addition to any amounts needed to replenish reserves that have been consumed in the previous year. - 4.2 Setting the level of general reserves is one of several related decisions in the formulation of the medium term financial strategy and the annual budget.
-The Council must build and maintain sufficient working balances to cover the key risks it faces, as expressed in its financial risk assessment. - 4.3 If in extreme circumstances general reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short term resources. - 4.4 Even at times when extreme pressure is put on the council's finances the council must keep a minimum balance sufficient to pay one month's salaries to staff in general reserves at all times.
+This will be in addition to any amounts needed to replenish reserves that have been consumed in the previous year. - 4.2 Setting the level of General Reserves is one of several related decisions in the formulation of the medium-term financial strategy and the annual budget.
+The Council must build and maintain sufficient working balances to cover the key risks it faces, as expressed in its financial risk assessment. - 4.3 If in extreme circumstances General Reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its earmarked reserves to provide short term resources. - 4.4 Even at times when extreme pressure is put on the Council's finances the Council must keep a minimum balance sufficient to always pay one month's salaries to staff in General Reserves.